EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Introduction

-The recent advent of large-scale visual foundation models offers a powerful new path forward.
-Models like Depth Anything \cite{yang2024depth}, pre-trained on millions of diverse natural images, have learned robust geometric priors that are invaluable for understanding 3D space.
-Similarly, medical-specific models like MedSAM \cite{ma2024segment}, an adaptation of the Segment Anything Model, excel at identifying and outlining the complex anatomical structures found in medical imagery.
-By harnessing these powerful, pre-learned priors, it is possible to dramatically improve depth estimation in the difficult endoscopic domain.
+Meanwhile, the recent advent of large-scale foundation models offers a powerful new path forward \cite{han2024depth}.
+Models like Depth Anything Model \cite{yang2024depth}, pre-trained on millions of diverse natural images, have learned robust geometric priors that are invaluable for understanding 3D space.
+Similarly, medical-specific models like MedSAM \cite{ma2024segment}, an adaptation of the Segment Anything Model (SAM) , excel at identifying and outlining complex anatomical structures in medical imagery.
+Harnessing these powerful, pre-learned priors can dramatically improve depth estimation in challenging endoscopic images.

-Yet, these powerful models cannot be applied directly off the shelf, as shown in Fig. \ref{fig1}.
-Firstly, the way of integrating the foundation models with the UMDE framework needs to be studied to achieve the better use of the capacity of the foundation models \cite{han2024depth}.
-Secondly, their training on general or natural images results in a significant domain gap, leading to "domain adaptability limitations and semantic perception deficiencies" when confronted with unique endoscopic video data.
-While parameter-efficient fine-tuning methods like Low-Rank Adaptation (LoRA) \cite{hu2022lora} can help adapt these large models to new tasks, they can lack robustness and fail to adequately capture local, fine-grained details in endoscopic scenes.
+However, despite this tremendous potential, how to fully and efficiently utilize the pre-trained priors of different foundation models still need to be explored.
+Current methods typically utilize only one particular foundation model \cite{cui2024surgical,cui2024endodac,yang2024selfCLIP}, failing to systematically combine the geometric and semantic priors for enhancing UMDE.
+Furthermore, the domain gap between natural pre-training images and target endoscopic images causes significant semantic perception deficiencies \cite{han2024depth}.
+Though there are parameter-efficient fine-tuning methods (such as the noted Low-Rank Adaptation (LoRA) \cite{hu2022lora} ) to handle this, they often lack the robustness to overcome the following fundamental endoscopic challenges.
+First, they struggle with the inherent scale ambiguity of monocular vision \cite{Bian2019unsupervisedscale,Song2024unsupervisedconsistency,ZHANG2026Multi}.
+This ambiguity makes it difficult to perceive the actual size and distance of objects from a single 2D image, as a small, nearby object can appear identical to a large, distant one.
+Second, standard adaptation methods frequently fail to adequately capture the local, fine-grained details characteristic of complex endoscopic scenes.